 Punitive damages are intended to punish the wrongdoer and may be awarded the defamatory act was committed “willfully, wantonly or with reckless disregard for the truth.”
 Punitive damages in Connecticut are limited to attorney fees and expenses related to litigation.

 A court or jury may also award nominal damages if it finds the act of defamation insignificant.
 A sum of $1.00 is typical of a nominal damage award.
 It’s possible to be awarded both punitive and nominal damages.

-A nationwide network of attorneys, Means Kelly / Warner can handle Connecticut defamation cases.
+A nationwide network of attorneys, Means RM Warner Law can handle Connecticut defamation cases.
 Contact us.